-The Stella Maris Reef – located adjacent to Mambo Beach is the house reef of LionsDive Beach Resort & Ocean Encounters Diving.
-Ideally located inside the Curaçao National Marine Park, Reef Renewal Curaçao set-up their initial coral nurseries on this site due to the abundant health of this beautiful fringing reef.
+This wonderful stretch of beach is ideally located inside the Curaçao National Marine Park where Reef Renewal Curaçao has several coral nurseries due to the abundant health of this beautiful fringing reef.

 Learn more about Reef Renewal Curaçao and how you can “Dive for a Purpose” to help with the ongoing coral restoration projects to restore Curaçao’s vital fringing reef systems.

 Dive Travel Guide to more things to do in Curacao

 Private Boat Trips – Jump aboard and enjoy a boat trip to Klein Curaçao where you can spend the morning snorkeling or swimming in the bright blue waters off the beach, or sun tanning in one of the public palapas.
 Your captain will be preparing a bbq feast for lunch, complete with a choice of beverages.
 You will then finish the day cruising back to the mainland of Curaçao, basking in the glow of late afternoon sun.